Want to build an engaged online community that actually works?

 These options cover all your requirements.

-Based on the privacy settings of your community, the text on the call to action button will be modified.
-As shown in the screenshot below, the current text is “Join.”
+Based on the community’s privacy settings, the text on the call to action button will be modified.

 This means that if a community is set as public, individuals who are not signed in or not part of the community will need to click on the join button.